 \section{Method}

 \textbf{Overview.} Our \name{} model is illustrated in Fig.~\ref{fig:method_figure}.
-Given a set of posed RGB-D images captured in a scene, along with its reconstructed point cloud \circlenum{1}, \name{} predicts 3D instance masks along with associated per-mask feature representations, which can be used for querying instances based on open-vocabulary concepts \circlenum{4}.
-Our \name{} has two main building blocks, a \textit{class agnostic mask proposal head} \circlenum{2}, and a \textit{mask-feature computation module} \circlenum{3}.
+Given a set of posed RGB-D images captured in a scene, along with the reconstructed scene point cloud \circlenum{1}, \name{} predicts 3D instance masks with their associated per-mask feature representations, which can be used for querying instances based on open-vocabulary concepts \circlenum{4}.
+Our \name{} has two main building blocks: a \textit{class agnostic mask proposal head} \circlenum{2} and a \textit{mask-feature computation module} \circlenum{3}.
 The class-agnostic mask proposal head predicts binary instance masks over the points in the point cloud.
 The mask-feature computation module leverages pre-trained CLIP \citep{clip} vision-language model in order to compute meaningful and flexible features for each mask.
 For each proposed instance mask, the mask-feature computation module first selects the views in which the 3D object instance is highly visible.
-Subsequently, in each selected view, the module computes a 2D segmentation mask guided by the projection of the 3D instance mask, and refined by the SAM model \citep{segmentanything}.
+Subsequently, in each selected view, the module computes a 2D segmentation mask guided by the projection of the 3D instance mask, and refines the 2D mask using the SAM \citep{segmentanything} model.
 Next, the CLIP encoder is employed to obtain image-embeddings of multi-scale image-crops bounding the computed 2D masks.
 These image-level embeddings are then aggregated across the selected frames in order to obtain a mask-feature representation.
 Sec.~\ref{subsec:masks} describes the class agnostic mask proposal head, and Sec.~\ref{subsec:clip_extr} describes the mask-feature computation module.

 The key novelty of our method is that it follows an \textit{instance-mask oriented} approach, contrary to existing 3D open-vocabulary scene understanding models which typically compute \textit{per-point} features.
-These point-feature oriented models have limitations in certain aspects, particularly for identifying object \textit{instances}.
+These point-feature oriented models have inherent limitations, particularly for identifying object \textit{instances}.
 Our model aims to overcome such limitations by introducing a framework that employs class agnostic instance masks and aggregates informative features for each object \textit{instance}.

 \textbf{Input.} Our pipeline takes as input a collection of posed RGB-D images captured in an indoor scene, and the reconstructed point cloud representation of the scene.
 We assume known camera parameters.